County Seat: Courthouse, 125 E Eighth Ave., Eugene 97401

 Annual Precipitation: 46"

-Economy: Agriculture, higher education, high technology, forest products, recreation, recreational vehicle manufacturing and tourism
+Economy: Agriculture, higher education, high technology-manufacturing, forest products, recreation, recreational vehicle manufacturing and tourism

 Points of Interest

 Twenty historic covered bridges, Bohemia Mines, coastal sand dunes, Darlingtonia Botanical Wayside, Fern Ridge Reservoir, Heceta Head Lighthouse, Hendricks Park Rhododendron Garden, hot springs, Hult Center for the Performing Arts, Lane Community College, Lane ESD Planetarium, Martin Rapids whitewater, McKenzie Pass, Mt.
 Pisgah Arboretum, Old Town Florence, Pac-12 sports events, Proxy Falls, Sea Lion Caves, University of Oregon, vineyards and wineries, Waldo Lake, Carl G. Washburne State Park tide pools, Willamette Pass ski area